 What does it really mean to become fitter?
 And, what steps should I take to get there?

 Before you dive into a fitness program or begin new physical activities, it’s important that you come to understand all the factors related to fitness so that you can ensure you get started on the right path.

-After all, if you are going to devote a decent amount of time each week to a personal fitness program, you should be confident that the program is going to deliver.
+After all, if you are going to devote a decent amount of time each week to exercise as part of a personal fitness program, you should be confident that the program is going to deliver.

 In this article, you’ll discover…